 Low number plates were traditionally considered those with numbers below 5000.
 In 1991, the law was changed to raise the upper limit of low number plates to 10000 – essentially making any 4-number plate a low number.

 While probably not technically a “low-number” plate, but rather just one in the family for a while, I’m still including it here since it fits the theme.
 Up until the plate size in Connecticut was standardized in 1932, the length of the plate varied with the number of digits.
 This one is pretty short.
-This plate was used on a 1915 Pierce-Arrow.
+This plate was used on a 1915 Pierce-Arrow in New Haven.

 This plate was issued to Louis R. Cheney, likely for use on his 1919 Buick Coupe.

 He was a somewhat prominent local figure, involved as a director or trustee of a litany of venerable Hartford-area institutions and companies.

 At one time he commanded the 1st Company Governor’s foot guard, was mayor of Hartford from 1912 to 1914 and was a state Senator from 1915 to 1917.

 ca. 1948 revalidated to 1956